yhcc/BARTNER/readme.md

 ...
 ```

-You can ran the code by directly using
+You can run the code by directly using
 ```shell
 python train.py
 ```